Anne is a renowned trainer throughout the UK and internationally.

 Anne supplies courses and in-service training for national and regional bodies, local authorities, schools, museums and other organisations throughout Britain and internationally.

-UK national bodies for which Anne has provided courses include the Welsh Government, the National Centre for Language and Literacy, the Chartered Institute of Library and Information Professionals, the Youth Libraries Group, the School Library Association and the National Maritime Museum.
+UK national bodies for which Anne has provided courses include the Welsh Government, English Heritage, Early Education, the National Centre for Language and Literacy, the Chartered Institute of Library and Information Professionals and the School Library Association.

 Internationally, Anne has given training for the British Council and Ministry of Education in the Czech Republic, UCL Qatar, the University of Missouri, the British Virgin Islands Department of Education, the Library Council and the JCSP Demonstration Library Project Ireland, and for international school staff.